-Due to lack of cable infrastructure, mobile players started to enter the ISP space by providing Wi-Fi devices for people to have Wi-Fi at home.
-These devices are good for mobile connectivity but are not good enough for fixed broadband connections at home or business use.
+Due to a lack of cable infrastructure, mobile network providers entered the ISP space by providing Wi-Fi devices for people to enjoy Wi-Fi at home.
+These devices are good for mobile connectivity but not good enough for fixed broadband connections at home or office.

 240 times lower bandwidth per base station than K3

-Operates on 20 MHz to 40 MHz split between all people.
-This means you are getting about 70 Mbps per base station.
-For comparison, K3 operates on 600 MHz and has 17,000 Mbps per base station, providing 240 times the performance.
+Such devices operate on 20 MHz to 40 MHz split users.
+It means each user gets about 70 Mbps per base station.
+In contrast, K3 operates on 600 MHz and has 17,000 Mbps per base station, outperforming mobile networks x240.

-Cannot control how people move between base stations and who buys the SIM cards and connects to which tower.
-If a tower is overloaded, speed drops for everyone or stops working.
-Secondly, Africa in most places doesn’t have sufficient mobile infrastructure to support even its current users.
+Mobile networks cannot control how people move between base stations and who buys SIM cards and connects to each tower.
+If a tower is overloaded, its speed drops or stops working.
+Secondly, many regions in Africa lack the mobile infrastructure to support current users.

 High Capex to reach many customers

-It needs a lot of base stations to distribute the load, and towers are not everywhere available.
+Mobile networks need many base stations to distribute the load, and towers are not sufficiently available.

-Effective coverage only 1-2 km, while K3 covers up to 50 km.
+Effective coverage is limited to 1-2 km, while K3 covers up to 50 km.

-It is impossible to assign different speeds and other parameters to different people.
-Individual control is not possible.
+Individual control is impossible.
+Hence, mobile networks cannot assign different speeds and other parameters to different users.